aschuerch/Microbial-Genomics-2018/_episodes/11-annotation.md

 >
 > Find out how many coding regions there are in the *M. tuberculosis* isolates.
 Enter your solution in the
 > [table](https://docs.google.com/spreadsheets/d/1xjiliy_USyMwiyzEgWhpn8_109F7Z3jPM_f7Jp-lOb8/edit?usp=sharing) under the head 'Number of CDS'
+>
 > Hint:
 > ~~~
 > grep "CDS"
 > ~~~
-> prints a count of matching lines for each input file.
+> prints matching lines for each input file.
 >
 > > ## Solution
 > >